 Stefan Mentzer is a partner in White & Case's Competition section.
-He litigates complex civil matters and specializes in copyright and trademark litigation and advising clients on strategies for managing IP-related risks.
+He litigates complex civil matters and specializes in copyright, trademark, and intellectual property litigation and advising clients on strategies for managing IP-related risks.
 Mr. Mentzer has practiced in federal and state trial and appellate courts and in proceedings before the United States Copyright Office and Patent and Trademark Office.
 He has extensive experience in bench and jury trials, appeals, and counseling clients on a variety of copyright and IP issues.

 Mr. Mentzer has spoken on numerous occasions before national associations and professional groups and has been quoted in Corporate Counsel

 Significant experience includes: